ssvaidyanathan/apigee-samples/llm-security/docs/cloudshell-tutorial.md

 1. [Provision Apigee X](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro)
 2. Configure [external access](https://cloud.google.com/apigee/docs/api-platform/get-started/configure-routing#external-access) for API traffic to your Apigee X instance
 3. Enable Vertex AI in your project
 4. Enable Model Armor in your project and create a template.
-This template ID is needed to deploy the proxy
+This template ID is needed to deploy the proxy.
+You can use the [sample config](../config/modelarmor-template.json) to create a Model Armor template
 5. Make sure the following tools are available in your terminal's $PATH (Cloud Shell has these preconfigured)
     - [gcloud SDK](https://cloud.google.com/sdk/docs/install)
     - [apigeecli](https://github.com/apigee/apigeecli)